Wargaming Stands By Its Kyiv Studio As Its Native Belarus Moves Against Ukraine

 Persha Studia was originally founded in 2000.
 It became Wargaming Kyiv in 2011 following its acquisition by Wargaming.
 The studio is the primary development hub of the F2P multiplayer title World of Warplanes.
 The company is currently helping staff in Kyiv find alternate housing, and sending early salary payments.
 It’s also ensuring any travel and relocation efforts are paid for should staff need to evacuate quickly.

 Wargaming is throwing its support behind the Kyiv studio in a moment of political treachery.
-The company is headquartered in Minsk, the capital of neighbouring Belarus.
+The company’s largest development hub is in Minsk, the capital of neighbouring Belarus.
 Belarus, which has served as a staging platform for the Russian war effort, now seemingly moves to send troops to aid Russian forces.
 Wargaming joins a chorus of Belarusian voices and businesses strongly opposing its leadership’s decision to ally with the Kremlin.

-In addition to ensuring its staff make it through the crisis, Wargaming is also donating US $1 million (A$1,377,724) in the studio’s name to the Ukrainian Red Cross.
+In addition to ensuring its staff make it through the crisis, Wargaming is also donating US $US1 ($1) million (A$US1 ($1),377,724) in the studio’s name to the Ukrainian Red Cross.

 Here’s the statement from the press release: